-Creating a Vue.js App, Part 1
+21. Creating a Vue.js App, Part 1

-In this chapter, I start the process of building the example web application using Vue.js.
-Of the three frameworks that I have demonstrated in this part of the book, it is Vue.js that changes the most when TypeScript is used, providing not only type checking but also a completely different way of working with the framework's core building blocks.
+In this chapter, I start the process of building the example web application using Vue.js, which is the newest of the three main frameworks, but which already has an enthusiastic and committed user base.
 For quick reference, Table 21-1 lists the TypeScript compiler options used in this chapter.

 Name Description allowSyntheticDefaultImports This option allows imports from modules that do not declare a default export.
-This option is used to increase code compatibility. baseUrl This option specifies the root location used to resolve module dependencies. esModuleInterop This option adds helper code for importing from modules that do not declare a default export and is used in conjunction with the allowSyntheticDefaultImports option. experimentalDecorators This option determines whether decorators are enabled. importHelpers This option determines whether helper code is added to the JavaScript to reduce the amount of code that is produced overall. jsx This option specifies how HTML elements in TSX files are processed. lib This option selects the type declaration files the compiler uses. module This option determines the style of module that is used. moduleResolution This option specifies the style of module resolution that should be used to resolve dependencies. paths This option specifies the locations used to resolve module dependencies. sourceMap This option determines whether the compiler generates source maps for debugging. strict This option enables stricter checking of TypeScript code. target This option specifies the version of the JavaScript language that the compiler will target in its output. types This option specifies a list of declaration files to include in the compilation process.
+This option is used to increase code compatibility. baseUrl This option specifies the root location used to resolve module dependencies. esModuleInterop This option adds helper code for importing from modules that do not declare a default export and is used in conjunction with the allowSyntheticDefaultImports option. importHelpers This option determines whether helper code is added to the JavaScript to reduce the amount of code that is produced overall. jsx This option specifies how HTML elements in TSX files are processed. lib This option selects the type declaration files the compiler uses. module This option determines the style of module that is used. moduleResolution This option specifies the style of module resolution that should be used to resolve dependencies. paths This option specifies the locations used to resolve module dependencies. skipLibCheck This option speeds up compilation by skipping the normal checking of declaration files. sourceMap This option determines whether the compiler generates source maps for debugging.

+strict This option enables stricter checking of TypeScript code. target This option specifies the version of the JavaScript language that the compiler will target in its output. types This option specifies a list of declaration files to include in the compilation process.